vokegpu/ekg-ui-library/README.md

 * Warning: Instead of compiling everything and linking all required libs (Vulkan and OpenGL); soon EKG must implement a second native library code to separate GPU APIs implementations but for now EKG requires link the platform and API libraries together.

-First [download](https://github.com/vokegpu/ekg-ui-library/releases) the latest release and [FreeType2](https://freetype.org/), also order of the linker is important too, be sure you link EKG before the required libs.
+First [download](https://github.com/vokegpu/ekg-ui-library/releases) the latest release and [FreeType2](https://freetype.org/).
-Let see for SDL2 and OpenGL with GLEW.
+Let see for SDL2 and OpenGL with GLEW, note: the order link is important, be sure you are linking EKG first.

 ```bash
 # cmake